dictadata/storage-tracts/docs/cli.md

 schemaName
   A string value that will replace the string '${schema}' in the tract.
-  The value will replace all occurences of ${schema} using regex.
+  The value will replace all occurrences of ${schema} using regex.

 Actions:
-  config - create example etl_tracts.json file in the current directory. list - listing of schema names in a data store. codify - determine schema encoding by codifying a single schema. scan - list data store and determine schema encoding by codifying multiple schemas.
+  config - create example etl.tracts.json file in the current directory. list - listing of schema names in a data store. codify - determine schema encoding by codifying a single schema. scan - list data store and determine schema encoding by codifying multiple schemas.